 You calculate beta from the total returns of the company you value.
 And these returns include two components:

 - Rise and fall in the market value of company stock

-The situation is different if you are valuing a private company.
+But you face a different situation when valuing a private company.
 Most likely, you have no way to measure the market value of its stock is not measured regularly.
 Hence, this has created a stumbling block for using the CAPM model in private company valuations.